MohammedAmineDridi/TSA_Dashboard/README.md

-# 🌐 Flutter Web Dashboard
+# 🌐 TSA Model Rocket Dashboard

 A real-time web dashboard built with **Flutter Web**, powered by **Firebase Firestore** and **Node.js**, and deployed locally using **Docker + Nginx**.